molaruna/beta_suppression/README.md

 ## Data

-Data collected from the Mocha dataset is available on UCSF Box.
+Data collected from the Mocha dataset is available on UCSF Box: [link](https://ucsf.box.com/s/r1u0i2cwdm90f20htki1wnktid0wx2t0).
 You will first need to request access from me.
 Upload the dataset into the **data** directory to implement this code.

 ## Analysis + figures